jatbhoir/jatbhoir/README.md

  <!-- ANILIST_ACTIVITY:start -->

+-   📺 Watched episode 9 of [From Bureaucrat to Villainess: Dad's Been Reincarnated!](https://anilist.co/anime/172453) (10:41 07 March 2025)
 -   📺 Watched episode 21 of [Tying the Knot with an Amagami Sister](https://anilist.co/anime/164172) (08:09 07 March 2025)
 -   📖 Read chapter 79 of [More Than a Married Couple, but Not Lovers.](https://anilist.co/manga/105011) (02:48 07 March 2025)
 -   📺 Watched episode 13 of [Re:ZERO -Starting Life in Another World- Season 3](https://anilist.co/anime/163134) (17:11 06 March 2025)
 -   📺 Watched episode 9 of [Medaka Kuroiwa is Impervious to My Charms](https://anilist.co/anime/177552) (16:48 06 March 2025)
--   📺 Watched episode 10 of [Possibly the Greatest Alchemist of All Time](https://anilist.co/anime/177506) (09:27 06 March 2025)

  <!-- ANILIST_ACTIVITY:end -->
 </div>